tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 HTTPS is required for all service requests.
 If the index doesn't exist, it is created.
 If it already exists, it is updated to the new definition.

 Creating an index establishes the schema and metadata.
 Populating the index is a separate operation.
-For this step, you can use an indexer (see [Indexer operations &#40;Azure Cognitive Search REST API&#41;](indexer-operations.md), available for supported data sources) or an [Add, Update or Delete Documents &#40;Azure Cognitive Search REST API&#41;](addupdate-or-delete-documents.md).
+For this step, you can use an indexer (see [Indexer operations](indexer-operations.md), available for supported data sources) or an [Add, Update or Delete Documents](addupdate-or-delete-documents.md).
 The inverted indexes are generated when the documents are posted.

 > [!NOTE]
 > The maximum number of indexes that you can create varies by pricing tier.
-For more information, see [Service limits for Azure Cognitive Search](https://azure.microsoft.com/documentation/articles/search-limits-quotas-capacity/).
+For more information, see [Service limits](/azure/search//search-limits-quotas-capacity/).

 ## URI Parameters